 - Inventions attributed to Norway; cheese slicer, skiing, Stave Church, paperclip, aerosol can, mineral fertilizer, and salmon sushi.

 - Industry leaders include; oil and gas, hydropower, aquaculture, tourism, shipping, maritime, paper, metals, and seafood.

-- There have been people inhabiting Norway since prehistoric times (as early as 9000 BC).
+- People have been inhabiting Norway since prehistoric times (as early as 9000 BC).

-- The country is one of the largest producers of oil and natural gas in the world.
+- The country is one of the world’s largest producers of oil and natural gas.

 - Norway is known for its social welfare programs, which provide universal healthcare, free education, and parental leave at full pay for almost a year.